daniel-ho/SegNBDT/README.md

 (inncluded picture of hierarchy, so users can pick a node of choicec for below command)

 instructions on how to generate image-wide gradpam. got a node, class, and image in mind?

 ```
 python tools/vis_gradcam.py \
 	--cfg experiments/cityscapes/vis/vis_seg_hrnet_w18_small_v1_512x1024_tsw10.yaml \
-	--vis-mode GradCAMWhole \
+	--vis-mode GradPAMWhole \
 	--image-index-range 0 5 1 \
 	--nbdt-node-wnid n00002684 \
 	--skip-save-npy \